-Priced at $2,500 (available online from Amazon and Diamondback), this full suspension mountain bike is not going to be for everyone.
+Priced at $2,500, this full suspension mountain bike is not going to be for everyone.
 First time mountain bike buyers will likely consider it expensive, while experienced riders will skeptically assume it’s not a very capable bike.
 Like most things, the truth is likely somewhere in the middle.

 Let’s start with the facts: the Diamondback Release 29 features 140mm of suspension travel up front, and 130mm in the rear.
 That places it solidly in the trail bike category, and the component selection outlined below fits with the bike’s intent.
 The aluminum frame and budget-friendly components combine for a 35.5lb. weight, without pedals, for the size extra large I’m testing.

 Looking at the geometry, the numbers aren’t particularly progressive with a 67.7° head tube angle and a fairly lazy 73° seat tube angle.
 However, considering other bikes in this consumer category, it’s not uncommon to see, for example, head tube angles around the 68° mark, likely because it’s a pretty neutral angle and offers a position new riders find comfortable.

 The Release 29 features Diamondback’s Level Link suspension design, which the brand claims offers a “playful attitude.”
 It’s clear this bike is designed for having fun on the trail, as opposed to say racing, so I’m looking forward to experiencing the ride feel for myself.